Pope Francis heads to less Catholic, more restive Brazil

 "It's a spectacle to show the world that the Church still exists and is very much alive," says Leonardo Boff, a prominent Brazilian theologian and former Catholic priest.

-Rio's beaches and other tourist hot spots are already buzzing with Catholic visitors, many of them donning colourful T-shirts and flags from their countries of origin.
+Rio's beaches and other tourist hot spots are already buzzing with Catholic visitors, many of them donning colorful T-shirts and flags from their countries of origin.

 Even the sand sculptors along the Copacabana shoreline, known for suggestive beach statues of near-naked women, have gotten into the spirit.